 This type of attack is best explained by example.
 John is a malicious user who knows that a particular site allows logged-in users to send money to a specified account using an HTTP

-POST request that includes the account name and an amount.
+POST request that includes the account name and an amount of money.
 John constructs a form that includes his bank details and an amount of money as hidden fields, and emails it to other site users (with the Submit button disguised as a link to a "get rich quick" site).

 If a user clicks the submit button, an HTTP

-POST request will be sent to the server containing the transaction details and any client-side cookies that the browser associates with the site (adding associated site cookies to requests is normal browser behaviour).
+POST request will be sent to the server containing the transaction details and any client-side cookies that the browser associated with the site (adding associated site cookies to requests is normal browser behavior).
 The server will check the cookies, and use them to determine whether or not the user is logged in and has permission to make the transaction.

-Note: The trick here is that John doesn't need to have access to the user's cookies (or access credentials) — the user's browser stores this information, and automatically includes it in all requests to the associated server.
+Note: The trick here is that John doesn't need to have access to the user's cookies (or access credentials).
+The browser of the user stores this information and automatically includes it in all requests to the associated server.

 One way to prevent this type of attack is for the server to require that

-POST requests includes a user-specific site-generated secret (the secret would be supplied by the server when sending the web form used to make transfers).
-This approach prevents John from creating his own form because he would have to know the secret that the server is providing for the user.
+POST requests include a user-specific site-generated secret.
+The secret would be supplied by the server when sending the web form used to make transfers.
+This approach prevents John from creating his own form, because he would have to know the secret that the server is providing for the user.
 Even if he found out the secret and created a form for a particular user, he would no longer be able to use that same form to attack every user.